ABDELRAHMAN097/ExtraJuice/README.md

 ### Hi there 👋, my name is Abdelrahman Magdy
-#### I am GitHub Readme Generator's creator
+#### react.js
 ![I am GitHub Readme Generator's creator](https://pbs.twimg.com/media/GOA2CiJWgAAB66b?format=jpg&name=small)

-Abdulrahman Magdi, a specialized Front-End Developer, with experience in developing and designing user interfaces for web applications and websites.
+Abdulrahman Magdy, a specialized Front-End Developer, with experience in developing and designing user interfaces for web applications and websites.
 I possess strong skills in HTML, CSS, and JavaScript, along with proficiency in framework React.
 I have contributed to several successful projects and have excelled in transforming designs into smooth and engaging user experiences.

 Skills:
 * React